 The D. Bruce Macdonald Scholarship is open to day student applicants in York Region in grades 5 through 9.
 One merit-based scholarship is available per grade.
-Awards are set at $15,000 for grades 5 and 6 (increases to $20,000 in grades 7-12) and $20,000 for grades 7, 8, and 9.
+Awards are set at $20,000.
 Scholarships are renewable through graduation, provided the student excels in all facets of the School’s mission.

 The Rev. Dr. D. Bruce Macdonald is St. Andrew’s College’s longest-serving Headmaster (1900-1935), as well as the visionary who led the School to the Town of Aurora in 1926.
 The College celebrated 90 years in Aurora in 2016, so we are giving back to the community by investing in the education of local students.
 It was Headmaster Macdonald’s vision to develop men of strong and well-rounded character and to this day the College continues to follow his ideologies, which underpins our present day mission: “the development of the complete man, the well-rounded citizen.”

 This scholarship will be awarded to boys demonstrating excellence in academics, character, leadership, co-curricular activities (athletics and/or arts) and community service.
-Students interested in this award must submit a completed SAC application and a 500 word hand written essay on why they believe they should earn the D. Bruce Macdonald Scholarship.
-Essays are due by Friday March 31, 2017.
+Students interested in this award must submit a completed SAC application and a hand written essay (500 words for grade 5 and 6 and 1000 words for grade 7, 8, and 9) on why they believe they should earn the D. Bruce Macdonald Scholarship.
+Essays are due by Friday March 31, 2018.
 Eligible candidates will be considered by the D. Bruce Macdonald Scholarship Committee.
-Based on the merit of their overall application and submitted essay, successful candidates will be notified by April 30, 2017.
+Based on the merit of their overall application and submitted essay, successful candidates will be notified by April 30, 2018.
 Candidates who have a demonstrated financial need will be given priority for these awards.